monksevillair/monksevillair.github.io/underwatercity/0_manifesto.md

 # Path to an Underwater Future: Near-Term Focus & Long-Term Vision

-My immediate focus for this month (May 2025) is to design and build out a complete interior for my van to make it highly sellable.
-This is a significant project that will be my top priority.
+My immediate focus for this month (May 2025) is to complete and upgrade my van's interior to make it highly sellable.
+While some major components (cabinets, bathroom, shower, toilet) are already in place, I'll be concentrating on specific enhancements.
+In order of importance, these are: replacing the floors, upgrading the lighting, building a 1-person bed with bike storage, finishing the wood wall paneling, constructing a small kitchen area, and adding trim to finish the gaps.
+This will be my top priority.
 In parallel, I will be researching opportunities in Key Largo (diving, underwater habitat involvement, scuba/dance classes) to prepare for my next steps once the van is sold.
-The van sale will fund this transition, which is a foundational step towards my ultimate goal of building an underwater city.
+The van sale will fund this transition, a foundational step towards my ultimate goal of building an underwater city.

 ## The Ultimate Goal: Building an Underwater City

 Preliminary plans for building an underwater city.

-1.  **Generate significant capital to acquire necessary resources:** Initially, this will involve strategic life changes (like building out and selling the van, then relocating to a hub for marine activities).
+1.  **Generate significant capital to acquire necessary resources:** Initially, this will involve strategic life changes (like completing and selling the van, then relocating to a hub for marine activities).
 Longer-term, this could involve mapping the Ocean with ROVs.
 2.  **Build human submarine modules:** These will be capable of ocean exploration, science, and permanent habitation.
 3.  **Live full time underwater:** Explore the new frontier of the underwater world!